 Hopefully you were swayed by my argument for grilling vegetables last month.
 In this week’s recipes, the grilled flavor shines.
 The salsa has evolved over the years from fresh to roasted and finally to grilled.
 We get more compliments for it than for anything else we process, and no matter how much we put up each year, our stash barely lasts to the next canning season.

 The grilling creates intense flavor, but it also lets you stretch out the process to suit both your harvest and your schedule.
 We harvest and grill the ingredients as they come ripe, separating the tomato juice and solids.
-Then we stash everything in the freezer until we have enough for at least one full canner batch.
+Then we stash everything in the freezer until we have enough for at least one full canner batch of salsa.
 It’s also a fabulous recipe for a canning party, particularly when paired with a tasty beverage to celebrate your hard work.

 Grilled Tomato Chipotle Salsa

 15 pounds tomatoes (6-1/2 pounds, or about 10 cups, when grilled and drained)